Summer of culture in Austurland

 A day to celebrate Iceland’s largest forest, Hallormsstaðaskógur.
 It’s lakeside by Lagarfljót and the event includes plenty of family activities, including a Forest Marathon and a shorter family-friendly run.
 Other highlights include the national woodchopping championship, a barbecue, and music and dancing.

-LungA art festival was first held in 2000, and since then it’s grown in stature and reputation, while retaining its intimacy, creativity, and awesome atmosphere.
-Come and check out the workshops, events, exhibitions and concerts in a beautiful setting.
+LungA art festival was first held in 2000, and over the years it’s grown in stature and reputation while retaining its intimacy, creativity, and awesome atmosphere.
+Sadly, the 25th edition of the festival will be its swansong.
+While you still can, check out the workshops, events, exhibitions, and concerts in a beautiful setting, and farewell this beloved event.

 From the latter part of the 19th century until 1935, Fáskrúðsfjörður was the main hub for French fishermen working off Iceland’s east coast.
 Today the town’s heritage is celebrated, with village road signs in French, a unique museum showcasing the era, and a French-themed festival every July.